joetqt/joetqt.github.io/_projects/telemetry_ifn619_2023.md

 ## Exploratory data analysis

 ### What is the notebook usage like?

+At this stage, I am focusing on the class level.
+The purpose of it is to get a sense of how the data might be distributed.
+However, in order to find "patterns" of curiosity in the data, I will need to look into individual students' data.
+That will be the next step.

 <div class="l-page">
   <iframe src="{{ '/assets/plotly/fig_notebook_usage.html' | relative_url }}" frameborder='0' scrolling='no' height="600px" width="100%" style="border: 1px dashed grey;"></iframe>